revoltchat/self-hosted/README.md

 > Please consult _[What can I do with Revolt and how do I self-host?](https://developers.revolt.chat/faq.html#admonition-what-can-i-do-with-revolt-and-how-do-i-self-host)_ on our developer site for information about licensing and brand use.

 > [!NOTE]
-> amd64 builds are only available for `backend` and `bonfire` images currently, more to come.
+> amd64 builds are not currently available for the web client.

 ## Quick Start (for advanced users)